Kalsaria-C/em-omc/logging-analytics/alarms-detection-rules-la/unsuccessful-food-orders/unsuccessful-food-orders.md

 ## Task 3: Create an Alarm

-1. Navigate to **Create Alarm page** as discussed in [Create an Verify an Alarm](?lab=create-and-verify-alarm#Task2:CreateanAlarm) using any of the detection rule made above.
+1. Navigate to **Create Alarm page** as discussed in [Create and Verify an Alarm](?lab=create-and-verify-alarm#Task2:CreateanAlarm) using any of the detection rule made above.

 2. Provide alarm name as **Livelab Failed APIs more than 30%**.
 Click on **Switch to Advanced Mode**, as a complex query will be required, using two labels from the detection rule to create this alarm.
 ![Alarm advanced mode](images/alarm-adv-mode.png)